 If you obtained an owner occupied mortgage to buy the home, you are usually required to wait six months before you refinance the mortgage.
-If you want to buy a new home, you are typically not eligible for a new owner occupied loan on a different property for a year.
+If you want to buy a new home, you are typically not eligible for a new owner occupied loan on a different property for a year unless you sell your current home.

 When you apply for the new mortgage on a different property, the details of the loan on your existing property are discovered by the lender.
 As long as you have not sold your current property and that mortgage remains outstanding, you are not eligible for a second owner-occupied mortgage within a year, even if you intend to move out of your current property and live in the new home.